Updated: June 2015

 c.
 Quetta Shura: Based in Quetta, Baluchistan province, this militant group is made up of the leadership of the Afghan Taliban.
 It is said to have been founded by Mullah Muhammad Omar.

-2013 Although the death toll decreased by approximately 15 per cent, conflict violence was widespread.
-With 3,251 people killed in Karachi, the year was deemed to be the deadliest thus far for the city by the Human Rights Commission of Pakistan.
-Quetta, the provincial capital of Balochistan, also experienced serious attacks: suicide bomb attacks in January and a bomb attack the following month by the Lashkar-e-Jhangvi group on Hazara Shias killed more than 200 people.
+2013 Although the death toll decreased by approximately 15 per cent, violence was widespread.
+With 3,251 people killed in Karachi, the year was deemed the deadliest for the city by the Human Rights Commission of Pakistan.
+Quetta, the provincial capital of Balochistan, also experienced serious attacks: suicide bomb attacks in January and a bomb attack the following month by the Lashkar-e-Jhangvi group killed more than 200 Hazara Shias.
 In April, the military launched a campaign in the Tirah valley after fighting between militant groups resulted in extensive population displacement.

-Attacks continued on workers and police officers supporting vaccination programs, with 22 polio vaccination workers killed and 14 injured in 2012 and 2013.
+Attacks continued on workers and police officers supporting vaccination programs; 22 polio vaccination workers were killed and 14 injured in 2012 and 2013.
 The Taliban alleged that polio vaccinations were part of a U.S. ploy to create infertility.

 2011 Suicide attacks and shootings, attributed to the Taliban, al-Qaeda and the Haqqani network, continued, killing both civilians and Pakistani military forces.
 Clashes between government forces and insurgents also continued, with death tolls similar to those in 2010.
 A new offensive by the Pakistani Army in Mohmand Agency in the Federally Administered Tribal Areas (FATA) displaced more than 25,000 civilians.
 Violence, fuelled by hostility among political parties, roiled Karachi in 2011; 240 people were killed in July alone, despite the deployment of paramilitary troops to restore order.
 On May 2, a U.S. Special Forces raid killed al-Qaeda leader Osama bin Laden at a compound in Abbottabad, a military town near Islamabad.
 The mission was condemned by Pakistani military leaders, who were not advised in advance of the raid.
 Many high-profile revenge attacks against U.S. military and NATO forces followed.
 In November, 24 Pakistani soldiers were killed by friendly fire from a NATO warplane in Pakistan near the Afghan border.
 Pakistan responded by blocking NATO supply routes.
 The U.S. briefly halted drone attacks, restarting in early 2012.
 While there were only about half as many drone attacks in 2011 as in 2010, military officials, politicians and media commentators in Pakistan continued to condemn them, citing civilian deaths and violation of Pakistan’s sovereignty.